AleksandraAnna518/portfolio/README.md

 # Portfolio

 ## About me
 After few years working in education I've decided to change my proffesion.
-As an experienced teacher I have strong organizational and communication skills.
-I always pay great attention to details at work or at home and my analytical and problem solving thinking are also a good basis for a QA tester.
-I've worked hard and taken steps to develop my technical knowledge and skills.
-I successfully passed the ISTQB FL exam.
-I also done many courses and made my own small projects, to expand my practical knowledge and skills.
-I belive that testing is perfect field for me and is also starting point to futher development in automation or software development.
+I've worked hard to increase my technical testing knowledge.
+I successfully passed the ISTQB FL exam, done various courses and made many simple personal projects, to enhance my practical  testing  skills.
+As an  experienced  teacher  and  therapist, I have strong organizational and communication skills.
+My ability to work in a team combined with adaptability and patience are core strengths that allow me to quickly integrate into new environments and collaborate effectively with team members.
+I am a detail-oriented person who naturally notices errors and inconsistencies.
+Analytical thinking and persistence are also key assets that allow me to approach testing challenges.
 ##

 ## Certificates